rancher/rancher/docs/concepts/index.md

 ### Rancher Compose

 Rancher implements and ships a command-line tool called rancher-compose that is modeled after docker-compose.
-It takes in the same docker-compose.yml templates and deploys the projects onto Rancher.
+It takes in the same docker-compose.yml templates and deploys the Stacks onto Rancher.
 The rancher-compose tool additionally takes in a rancher-compose.yml file which extends docker-compose.yml to allow specifications of attributes such as scale, load balancing rules, health check policies, and external links not yet currently supported by docker-compose.

 Read more about how to use [rancher-compose]({{site.baseurl}}/docs/rancher-compose/).

-### Projects
+### Stacks

-A Rancher project mirrors the same concept as a docker-compose project.
+A Rancher stack mirrors the same concept as a docker-compose project.
 It also defines the scope of service discovery when linking services to one another and represents a group of services that make up a typical application or workload.

 <!--
 ```bash
 rancher-compose up -p app1
 ```

 This command deploys the docker-compose.yml template in the current directory into app1.
-All services in the same project can link to each other through service discovery.
+All services in the same stack can link to each other through service discovery.
 -->
 ### Container Scheduling